Napam/meny/README.md

 # How to implement <a id="_meny_howTo"></a>

-Simply implement the cases (as functions) in a Python file, then to initialize the interface you simply use the `menu` function at the bottom
+Simply implement the menu cases (as functions) in a Python file, then to initialize the interface you simply call the `menu` function after you have defined your functions.

 ```python
 from meny import menu